Apache Kafka - K8s

 Monitoring and auditing

-Charmed Kafka provides native integration with the Canonical Observability Stack (COS).
+Charmed Apache Kafka provides native integration with the Canonical Observability Stack (COS).
 To reduce the blast radius of infrastructure disruptions, the general recommendation is to deploy COS and the observed application into separate environments, isolated one another.
 Refer to the COS production deployments best practices for more information.

 Refer to How-To user guide for more information on: